How to Trade Ethereum (Ether) – Beginner’s Guide

 Because of the volatility of ether, traders shouldn’t trade it with much leverage.
 Zero leverage is the safest, of course.
 Because of the massive growth in the price of ether, ‘buy and hold’ has been an excellent strategy.
 ‘Buying dips’ has also worked really well, although traders would have missed out on a number of great opportunities if they only used this approach (on the daily timeframe, at least).

-*Would you like to learn more about trading Bitcoin, follow this link to an article dedicated specifically to: How to Trade Bitcoin – Beginner’s Guide.
+*If you would like to learn more about trading Bitcoin, follow this link to an article dedicated specifically to: How to Trade Bitcoin – Beginner’s Guide.

 Ethereum Trading Basics: What Moves the Price of Ether?